 Goal 4: Ensure Calvert County has adequate healthcare facilities and programs.

-Goal 5: Support public safety programs, strategies, and facilities development.
+Goal 5: Support public safety programs, strategies and facilities development.

 Goal 6: Maintain well-managed and effective solid waste and recyclable materials management systems in Calvert County.

-Goal 7: Collectively plan future initiatives, to the greatest extent possible, with internal county departments and regional county jurisdictions, councils, and other potential partnerships.
+Goal 7: Collectively plan future initiatives, to the greatest extent possible, with internal county departments and regional county jurisdictions, councils and other potential partnerships.

 Government

 Prince Frederick is the county seat of Calvert County.
-State and county government services are provided at locations in Prince Frederick, many of which are in old town Prince Frederickalong Main Street,.
+State and county government services are provided at locations in Prince Frederick, many of which are in Old Town Prince Frederick, along Main Street, like the county departments of Planning & Zoning, Finance and Budget, Economic Development and Public Safety, as well as the Maryland State Police Barrack.
 The State of Maryland’s District Court is the State Office Building on Duke Street.
 The Circuit Court and Orphan’s Court for Calvert County are in the historic Calvert County Courthouse.
 Several state departments provide services from the State Office Building.
 The Calvert County Board of County Commissioners and a few of the county departments are in the courthouse.
-Other departments are in various locations in Prince Frederick, some are temporary.
-In 2023, the existing County Services Plaza in old town was demolished and will be replaced with a larger building.
-The new building will consolidate many county services in one location and provide the courts with more space in the courthouse.
-The plan is for the new building to be a green building, meeting Leadership in Energy & Environmental Design (LEED) certification.
+Other government buildings include the Department of Community Resources, Calvert County Sheriff’s Office, Calvert Senior Pines Center, Calvert Library Prince Frederick, Prince Frederick Volunteer Fire Department, Prince Frederick Volunteer Rescue Squad and Calvert Advanced Life Support, the Calvert County Health Department and the Calvert County Nursing Home.

+In 2024-2025, the County Services Plaza along Main Street/Old Town was demolished and will be replaced with a larger building.
+The new County Administration Building will be four-stories and comprise of more than 100,000 square feet, consolidating several county departments and services into one central location, providing the courts with more space in the courthouse.
+The county is also proposing to redevelop the former Louis L. Goldstein National Guard Armory site with a multi-use pavilion that would be available for farmers markets, arts, entertainment and community events.
+This site is within walking distance of the proposed residential developments of Magnolia Ridge, Magnolia Ridge West and Armory Towns.
+The county also acquired 85 and 87 Main Street for redevelopment and plans to redevelop the properties with a community resources hub and parking area, served by a transit bus station.
+County government services will continue to be an anchor on Main Street/Old Town with several state and county government services within walking distance of each other.
+County government services will continue to be an anchor on Main Street in Old Town Prince Frederick.
+State and county government services will within walking distance of each other.

 Education